Skip to main content Skip to footer

 * For each dependant.

-Points will always be awarded for the qualification that was used in the initial Tier 1 General application.
-There is no strict requirement to resubmit the evidence used with the first application, however, the Home Office may ask to see the certificates of award at the extension stage.
+Points would be awarded for the qualification that was used in the initial Tier 1 General application.
+There was no strict requirement to resubmit the evidence used with the first application, however, the Home Office could have asked to see the certificates of award at the extension stage.

-Points are now always awarded depending upon the applicant’s age at the date of their initial application.
+Points were always awarded depending upon the applicant’s age at the date of their initial application.

-The requirement to demonstrate a minimum standard of English is mandatory.
-As all applicants will have scored points for this attribute for the initial application, it is accepted that they continue to meet this requirement when extending.
+The requirement to demonstrate a minimum standard of English was mandatory.
+As all applicants will have scored points for this attribute for the initial application, it was accepted that they continued to meet this requirement when extending.

-Once an individual has remained in the UK for five years under the Tier 1 (General) visa scheme, they will be able to apply for indefinite leave to remain (or permanent residence, as it also known).
+Once an individual had remained in the UK for five years under the Tier 1 (General) visa scheme, they would have been able to apply for indefinite leave to remain (or permanent residence).

-Time spent in the UK under any or the following categories can be aggregated towards the five year period: HSMP, Work Permit, Tier 2, Writer, Composer or Artist or Self-employed Lawyer.
+Time spent in the UK under any or the following categories could be aggregated towards the five year period: HSMP, Work Permit, Tier 2, Writer, Composer or Artist or Self-employed Lawyer.

-Key to an indefinite leave application is the ability to demonstrate that you attain enough points in the earnings and UK experience attributes to score 75 or 80 points under the same criteria as your initial Tier 1 General visa.
+Key to an indefinite leave application was the ability to demonstrate that you attained enough points in the earnings and UK experience attributes to score 75 or 80 points under the same criteria as your initial Tier 1 General visa.

 The rules applying to HSMP JR applications only apply where the applicant has an HSMP approval letter dated before 7 November 2006.

-All applications for indefinite leave to remain under Tier 1 General will have to be submitted by 6 April 2018.
+All applications for indefinite leave to remain under Tier 1 General had to be submitted by 6 April 2018.

-Applicants are now permitted absences of up to 180 days per year in each of the 5 qualifying years prior to the date of application for indefinite leave.
+Applicants were permitted absences of up to 180 days per year in each of the 5 qualifying years prior to the date of application for indefinite leave.

-Although the number of permitted absences is generous, the applicant will now need to demonstrate that all absences were for a purpose that relates to their employment or business activities in the UK.
+Although the number of permitted absences was generous, the applicant would need to demonstrate that all absences were for a purpose that relates to their employment or business activities in the UK.

-The rule that defines this requirement permits absences consistent with annual paid leave and allows for absences as a result of “serious or compelling reasons”.
+The rule that defined this requirement permitted absences consistent with annual paid leave and allows for absences as a result of “serious or compelling reasons”.

 Contact us